mayankysharma/mayankysharma.github.io/content/_index.md

           date_start: '2024-02-01'
           date_end: ''
           description: |2-
-              * Developing a autonomous mobile robot to explore and map a warehouse with RTABMAP pipeline using LiDAR, IMU, Depth Camera, Nvidia Jetson, and ROS2 to monitor carbon monoxide levels.
+              * Developing a autonomous mobile robot to explore and map a warehouse with RTAB-Map pipeline using LiDAR, IMU, Depth Camera, UDOO Bolt, and ROS2 to monitor carbon monoxide levels.
-              * Conceptualized and prototyped advanced electrical circuits for autonomous vehicles, seamlessly integrating sensors, actuators, and control systems, resulting in a significant 15% enhancement in vehicle efficiency.
+              * Developing a ReactJS web app for a ROS2 robot, enabling remote teleoperation, navigation map visualization, and real-time monitoring, improving operational efficiency and user experience
+              * Utilized EKF to fuse wheel odometry, and IMU data streams for non-linear state estimation.
         - title: Graduate Student Researcher
           company: Perception and Robotics Group
           company_url: ''